juanmaluna21/PI-DataAnalyst/README.md

 A deep analysis was carried out with a total of 18 satasets that can be found in the folder [Datasets_import](https://github.com/juanmaluna21/PI-DataAnalyst/tree/main/Datasets_import), focusing in 8 that can be found at this link [Datasets_export](https://github.com/juanmaluna21/PI-DataAnalyst/tree/main/Datasets_export).
 The analysis was made with **Pandas** and **Numpy** libraries.

 Cleaning and organizing information was key in order to create a report and summarize it.
-In order to see tendance, find some connections between variables and outliers, some graphics and plots were designed with **matplotlib** and **seaborn** libraries.
+In order to see tendency, find some connections between variables and outliers, some graphics and plots were designed with **matplotlib** and **seaborn** libraries.

-A group of ouliers was found in **internet_penetration_perstate** dataset were some values showed that there was more connection per home than homes indeed (one of them showed 121%), and just to make the analysis more understandable and clean, I decided to take them off.
+A group of ouliers was found in **internet_penetration_perstate** dataset were some values showed that there was more connection per home than homes indeed (one of them showed 122.8%), and just to make the analysis more understandable and clean, I decided to take them off.

 ***Access per 100 households***